Crypto Storage Guide: Complete Guide

 Are paper wallets still secure in 2025?

-Paper wallets are secure for cold storage but have usability issues.
+Paper wallets are secure for offline storage but have usability issues.
 Hardware wallets provide better security with easier transaction signing and backup management.